bryancatanzaro/variant/README.md

 `variant`s are accessed by means of functor classes that overload `operator()` for all types in the variant, and then are applied using `apply_visitor()`, as shown in the example.
-Compile-time errors result from trying to visit `variant`s with functorss that do not provide overloads for all types in the `variant`.
+Compile-time errors result from trying to visit `variant`s with functors that do not provide overloads for all types in the `variant`.
 This is an important safety benefit.

-We do not currently support a `get<T>()` method to explicitly extract a type from the variant, since CUDA does not currently support exceptions, which are necessary for the case when the object held by the variant is not of type `T` as requested by `get<T>()`.
+To extract a known type `T` from a variant, use `variant::get<T>`.
+On the CPU, this will throw a `std::runtime_exception` if the variant currently contains a type other than `T`.

+On the GPU, if `get<T>` fails at runtime, the program will be terminated - it is treated as a catastrophic error.

 This code has been tested on Linux, which NVCC 7.0 and g++ 4.8.